 Ten Job Hunting Myths

-It's tough even finding a job these days, much less the perfect job.
+It's tough enough even finding a job, much less the perfect job.
 Misconceptions about job hunting, the working world and the entry-level employee's role can easily bog down a young professional's progress.

 Improve your chances of finding your dream job.
 Don't get sucked into these ten common job-hunting myths:

 If it takes a while, don't get discouraged.
-The average job search lasts four months, according to outplacement firm Challenger, Gray and Christmas.
+The average job search lasts four months, according to outplacement experts.
 To make ends meet in the meantime, you may have to take a less glamorous (and lower-paying) gig.
 A few of my friends have worked in call centers, flipped burgers or cleaned toilets for a couple months after graduation -- just until they landed a job where they could use their degree.

 2. The Internet is the best place to look for a job